Cloudneeti/aws-auto-remediation/README.md

 1. Open bash terminal
 2. Deploy remediation framework in selected regions or in all regions

-	Note: Primary region for multi account deployment should be the same as that of the remediation framework primary region for single account deployment

 	`# bash deploy-remediation-framework.sh -a <12-digit-account-id> -z <12-digit-zcspm-account-id> -p <primary-deployment-region> -e <environment-prefix> -v <version> -s <list of regions where auto-remediation is to be enabled> -g <select auto remediation deployment for global services>`

 	OR

 	`# bash deploy-remediation-framework.sh -a <12-digit-account-id> -z <12-digit-zcspm-account-id> -p <primary-deployment-region> -e <environment-prefix> -v <version> -s <all> -g <select auto remediation deployment for global services>`

-	The ZCSPM Account Id parameter(-z), can be skipped if the user does not want to integrate the Auto remediation framework with ZCSPM.
+	- The ZCSPM Account Id parameter(-z), can be skipped if the user does not want to integrate the Auto remediation framework with ZCSPM.
+	- If the user opts-in for global services [using -g parameter], remediation framework components will be deployed in US East (N. Virginia) region by default.
+	- This command creates the required resources like Cloudtrail, Cloudwatch event rules, Remediation functions and roles required to perform cross-account remediation

 3. Verify remediation framework setup

 	`# bash verify-remediation-setup.sh -a <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -s <list of regions where auto-remediation is to be verified>`